 - Face-to-face communication

-- Max noise output into the listener's ear at a safe level (82dBA) in a noise environment of 105dBA
+- Max noise output into the listener's ear at a safe level of 82dB(A) in a noise environment of 105dB(A)

-- A 360-degree binaural hearing experience for optimum situational awareness
+- A 360° binaural hearing experience for optimum situational awareness

 Want More Information?